-- 3.10 Sensitivity of budget assumptions The Council's budgets for 2024/25 are underpinned by a number of assumptions regarding the prevailing rates of inflation, interest earned and cost growth.
-While these estimates are believed to be prudent some costs are outside the Council's control, particularly in the medium-term. - 3.11 Significant earmarked reserves The Council maintains funding in earmarked reserves.
-These include reserves for future potential insurance claims and funding that Members have set aside for specific purposes.
+- 3.10 Sensitivity of budget assumptions The Council's budgets for 2025/26 are underpinned by a number of assumptions regarding the prevailing rates of inflation, interest earned and cost growth.
+While these estimates are believed to be prudent some costs are outside the Council's control, particularly in the medium-term. - 3.11 Significant earmarked reserves The Council maintains funding in Earmarked Reserves.
+These include funding that Members have set aside for specific purposes.
 The presence of these reserves reduces the scale of risk the General Fund has to guard against but as reported the Council holds a low level of Earmarked Reserves compared to most other councils thus placing more emphasis on General Balances.
-It should be noted that these reserves have been set up for specific purposes and as such their use will be in accordance with that approved.
+It should be noted that due to the forecast overspend position in 2024/25, a review of Earmarked Reserves will be undertaken and any reserves that do not come with a specific legal requirement to hold or are not grant funding with no flexibility for use, will be presented to Members for a decision on releasing to support the in-year position.
+It should also be noted that these reserves have been set up for specific purposes and as such their use will be in accordance with that approved.
 These reserves are reviewed as part of each budget cycle and the annual closure of accounts process.